-Anniversary Update has taken away the Cortana On-Off switch, but its still possible to turn off Cortana completely in Windows 10 version 1607 and restrict the start menu search to Windows only, here is how.
+Anniversary Update has taken away the Cortana On-Off switch, but its still possible to turn off Cortana completely in Windows 10 version 1607 and version 1709, and you can restrict the start menu search to Windows only, here is how that can be done.

-Turning off Cortana completely in Windows 10 Pro and home
+Completely Turning off Cortana in Windows 10 Pro and home versions

 I. If you’re using Windows 10 Pro, open Group Policy Editor by typing gpedit.msc in Run dialog